jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

   - Consistent exposure and tonal control
   - Thoughtful sequencing and pacing
   - Originality and Artistry

-📌 *Consistency and application of theory are more important than ambition at this stage.*

 > ❗ **Attendance and engagement are part of the rubric.**
 You are expected to work actively during class time and participate in all in-class activities.